TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 > If you do not upgrade the worker node group after upgrading the master, some pods might not work properly.

 #### Supported Versions
-NHN Cloud Kubernetes Service supports the following versions:
+NHN Cloud Kubernetes service supports the following versions:

 * v1.17.6
 * v1.18.19